These pages do not apply outside Great Britain

 Direct effect can apply where the employer is a public body.
 The directive needs to be unconditional and sufficiently precise, but that test is interpreted quite widely.
 Where a directive has direct effect, a UK tribunal should decide the case before it by directly applying the provisions of the directive.

 Direct effect is not needed if the tribunal can interpret the Equality Act to conform with the directive, under the principle in Marleasing (above).
 However, if the Equality Act cannot be re-interpreted in a way that complies with the directive, direct effect can apply if the claim is against a public body.
-It may allow (indeed require) a tribunal to decide the case in a way which has no basis in the UK statute, and which perhaps even contradicts the UK statute.
+Direct effect may allow (indeed require) a tribunal to decide the case in a way which has no basis in the UK statute, and which perhaps even contradicts the UK statute.

 This is often known as the principle in Mangold v Helm, the name of a previous EU Court of Justice decision.